• Home

 A: We try to accept all presentations if the application is clear in title and description.
 We want to make an opportunity for new speakers to be seen and heard.
 If the "science" is shaky, then we have a peer review board that will screen the application, then make a recommendation to accept or reject.

 A: The presentations are pre-recorded and mounted on the virtual platform to start in a pre-defined time slot, on the weekend of the event.
-We use Restream.io as our "stage".
+We use sequel.io as our "stage".
 Once the playback ends, the viewers can remain on the channel for moderated Q&A session.
 As a speaker you will be in a "Zoom like" room with a moderator to field your questions submitted by text chat by the audience.
 We hope to be able to promote audience members to the our virtual stage.

 Q: Can I reuse a presentation that I made someplace else?

-A: While we would prefer original and new content, a streamlined and updated version on our Expo branding and PowerPoint template is acceptable as long as it it not already up on YouTube.
+A: While we would prefer original and new content, a streamlined and updated version on our Academy branding and PowerPoint template is acceptable as long as it it not already up on YouTube.
 We will not re-use any presentations made in the last Expo.
 We will accept follow-up presentations if more work has been done to advance the project.

 Q: How long should I make my presentation?

 A: The short answer is 20 to 25 minutes.
-However, unlike an "in-person expo", it is easy for the audience to move on, or change the channel, if they are not satisfied with the presentation.
+However, unlike an "in-person presentation", it is easy for the audience to move on, or change the channel, if they are not satisfied with the presentation.
 So we suggest using the same lecture style as a TED Talk.
 Focus on a single, valuable, insight or lesson that you learned and support it with your presentation.

 Q: Will I be given a branded template to use for my presentation?